 Ginseng cookers are a way of preparing Ginseng tea that conserves the subtle properties of the root.
 This traditional method involves the use of a double boiler, which is known to produce a more robust, full- bodied and potent brew.
 When Ginseng is prepared in this manner, many of the essential nutrients of the Ginseng, which normally dissipate in steam, are preserved.
 An added benefit of this method is that because the tea remains below the boiling point, photo-nutrients are retained that would otherwise be lost by boiling.

-Detailed instructions for preparing Ginseng in a Ginseng cooker can be found by clicking on the “Herb Processing Instructions” link in the below section of this website.
+Detailed instructions for preparing Ginseng in a Ginseng cooker can be found by clicking on this “Herb Processing Instructions” link: https://seaofchi.com/herb-processing-instructions-666